Before your developers can use GitHub Enterprise Cloud with Enterprise Managed Users, you must follow a series of configuration steps.

 If you're using Entra ID as your IdP, you can choose between OpenID Connect (OIDC) and Security Assertion Markup Language (SAML).

-• If you require multiple enterprises provisioned from one tenant, you must use SAML for each enterprise after the first.
+- If you require multiple enterprises provisioned from one tenant, you can use SAML or OIDC for the first enterprise, but must use SAML for each additional enterprise.

 If you're using another IdP, like Okta or PingFederate, you must use SAML to authenticate your members.